Should You Buy the Push 3 or Launchpad Mini for Ableton Live?

 -

-You just want to launch clips and scenes
+You only need to launch clips and scenes.

 -